CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

 - Print logs:

 ```
-kubectl logs -f deployment/msgw-dc
+kubectl logs -f deployment/microgateway-dc
 ```
-Where `msgw-dc` is the name of our Deployment Configuration defined in `msgw.yml`.
+Where `microgateway-dc` is the name of our Deployment Configuration defined in `microgateway.yml`.

 #### Health check <a name="health-check"></a>